norsys/rothenberg/README.md

 Please, try to be explicit in your commit messages:

 1. Explain why the change was made ;
-2. Explain technical implementation (you can provide links to any relevant tickets, articles or other resources) ;
+2. Explain technical implementation (you can provide links to any relevant tickets, articles or other resources).

 You can use the following template: